jupyterlab/extension-examples/state/README.md

 ```
 <!-- prettier-ignore-end -->

 The data is loaded as a `ReadonlyJSONValue` object.

-So all stored data must be
+**Important**: All stored data must be JSON-able and its type value
-JSON-able and its type value should be specifically set when accessing the value.
+should be specifically set when accessing the value.
 For instance, in this example the variable `option` is of type `string`:

 ```ts